thradams/cake/ownership.md

 <button onclick="Try(this)">try</button>

 However in C, structs are typically passed by pointer rather than by value.
 To transfer the ownership of an owner object to a pointer, Cake introduces a new qualifier, **\_Obj\_owner**.

+It can also be seen as an owner pointer that owns the object but not the storage.
+(Better names?)

 A pointer qualified with **\_Obj\_owner** is the owner of the pointed object but not responsible for managing its memory.